Feature #1555

 Here some plots that show the evolution of the mean and standard deviations in the pull distributions as function of the number of samples.
 Generally it seems that about 100 samples are needed to reach a mean near 0 and a standard deviation near 1.
 The plots in the top row are for the spectral parameters of a power law and the plots in the bottom row are for the spatial parameters of a disk model.
 The analyses were done in unbinned mode and for 1800 secs integration time.
 A Crab flux has been assumed.

-#2 Updated by Knödlseder Jürgen over 8 years ago
+#2 Updated by Knödlseder Jürgen about 9 years ago

 • % Done changed from 10 to 50